How to Increase Footfall in your Physical Outlets by Using Retail Intelligence Dashboards

 Now let’s say the marketer has already established a presence in the region and has strategically placed showrooms at seemingly sensible locations.
 What can data do for them now?
 Or to be precise, how can data help them predict and plan for foot traffic?

 With ADA’s proprietary telco-powered Data Management Platform (DMP), Xact, we are able to access footfall data from customers of all ages, demographics, interest groups, and beyond.
-It is a fairly large sample size with high variability and rich history, which we are able to leverage in the form of insights and predictions.
+It is a fairly large sample size with high variability and rich history, which we can leverage in the form of insights and predictions.

 So, if you are trying to anticipate the volume of foot traffic on certain days and hours, certain locations, or even under specific weather conditions, we can create highly accurate simulations from machine learning and data-driven predictions.

-By pairing up consumer’s search history data, (example: “Oxford shoes”) and their actual physical location data, we can tell you which areas your most imminent customers are likely to be found.
+Combine consumer’s search history data (example: “Oxford shoes”), with their physical location data, and you can zero-in on the areas where your most imminent customers are likely to be found.

 Let’s say the window turns out to be three days before, i.e. we find out that people are most likely to search for shoes three days before they make the actual purchase.

-Armed with this insight, you can place ads and launch promotional activities, in areas where your consumers are hanging out, both virtually and physically – three days ahead of October 10!
+These powerful insights will help you to plan and advertise online and launch promotional activities – in areas where your consumers are hanging out, both virtually and physically – three days ahead of October 10!